FAQ’s

 How much time should I leave between the session and the interview?

-I think there is a magic sweet spot between both.
+There is a magic sweet spot between both.
 I recommend 3/4 days.
-This will give you enough time to practice your new skills/responses while they are still fresh.
+This will give you enough time to practice your new skills/responses while they’re still fresh.

 Can you prepare me for all types of interviews?

 I specialise in competency-based interviewing.
-I believe preparing using this model provides an excellent framework for all interviews.
+I believe preparing using this model provides an excellent framework for all types of interviews.

 I have an internal interview and will know the panel; how can I plan for this

-It’s been years since I prepared for an interview, what is changed?
+It’s been years since I prepared for an interview, what has changed?

-Competency based interviews have been around for 25 plus years.
-It uses behavioural questions to assess a candidates suitability for the role.
-The STAR model is a useful structure to follow when answering questions.
+Competency based interviews have been around for 25 plus years and remain very popular, particularly in large organisations and for roles in the Public Sector.
+These interviews use behavioural questions to assess a candidate’s suitability for the role.
+The STAR model is a useful structure to use to prepare and practice your interview responses.
 Online (virtual and phone interviews) are becoming more popular.

 Should I ask for interview feedback?